etyurev/AR_Drone-Custom_teleop/README.md

 Turning on and off with these commands in terminal(true for activation) rostopic pub /hover_mode std_msgs/Bool '{data: True}' rostopic pub /hover_mode std_msgs/Bool '{data: False}'

+# i_tongue_package

+See setup in folder.

+# obstacle_avoidance

+See setup in folder.

+# pico_flexx_python

+Place in the pico flexx sdk python samples folder and run with python3.